willchen199/.Net_Maui_Chessboard/README.md

 # Development Environment

-We used .Net MAUI for this group project
+We used .Net MAUI for this group project.

-C# is mainly used in the chess game
+C# and xaml are mainly used in the chess game.

 .json